CLRX/CLRX-mirror/doc/GcnInstrsVop1.md

 Syntax: V_FREXP_EXP_I32_F64 VDST, SRC0(2)
 Description: Get exponent plus 1 from double FP value SRC0, and store that exponent to VDST.
 This instruction realizes frexp function.
-If SRC0 is infinity or NAN then store -1 to VDST.
+If SRC0 is infinity or NAN then store -1 if GCN 1.0 or 0 to VDST.
 Operation:
 ```
 DOUBLE SD = ASDOUBLE(SRC0)
 if (ABS(SD) != INF && !ISNAN(SD))
     VDST = FREXP_EXP(SD)
 else
-    VDST = -1
+    VDST = -1 // GCN 1.0
+    VDST = 0 // later
 ```

 #### V_FREXP_MANT_F16